- Notary Stamps

 To become an Oklahoma notary, a notary applicant must:

-6. Submitting to the Secretary of State the notary bond, oath of office, loyalty oath, official signature, and an impression of the notary public seal along with another filing fee
+6. Submitting to the Oklahoma Secretary of State the notary bond, oath of office, loyalty oath, official signature, and an impression of the notary public seal along with another filing fee.

-7. Waiting for the Secretary of State to mail you a receipt
+7. Waiting for the Oklahoma Secretary of State to mail you a receipt.

 How can I start the Oklahoma notary application process to become an Oklahoma notary?

-To become a Oklahoma notary, please follow the instructions listed on the previous section on "How to become a Oklahoma notary".
-Click here for more information on how to become a Oklahoma notary, and read our Oklahoma law section.
-More information can found at the Oklahoma Secretary of State's website.
+To become a Oklahoma notary, please follow the instructions listed in the previous section on becoming an Oklahoma notary.
+Click here for more information on how to become an Oklahoma notary and read our Oklahoma law section.
+More information can be found at the Oklahoma Secretary of State's website.

 How do I renew my Oklahoma notary commission?

 Renewing your Oklahoma notary public commission requires you to take the same steps as a new applicant, but a $20.00 filing fee is required instead of $25.00 filing fee.
 Please click here to begin the renewal process.

 When can I renew my Oklahoma notary commission?

 You can renew your Oklahoma notary public commission up to six weeks before your current commission expiration date.